learn-co-curriculum/student-survey-for-cli/README.md

-# Student Survey for CLI
+# Student Survey For Content up to the CLI Project

 ## We Would Like Your Feedback